 Broadleaf helped the Risk Management Committee and the Board of Guide Dogs NSW and ACT to review its approach to risk management, formulate a policy statement and develop a context description for the organisation.

 Guide Dogs NSW/ACT is the state's largest provider of guide dogs to people who are blind and vision impaired.
 The organisation trains people with impaired vision to use canes, canines and electronic aids to improve their mobility, independence and safety.
-To donate to Guide Dogs, please visit their website.
+To donate to Guide Dogs or to sponsor a puppy, please visit their website.

 International Organisation for Migration